-The Scout II screw counter helps manufacturers detect and eliminate costly screw-fastening errors during the assembly process.
-Using a screw counter is like putting the eyes and ears of a quality control manager where they are needed most - right on the assembly area.
-The Scout verifies that all fasteners have been installed and seated properly.
-The screw counter takes the control of the assembly process out of the operator's hands.
+A screw counter helps manufacturers detect and eliminate costly screw-fastening errors during the assembly process.
+Using a screw counter is like putting the eyes and ears of a quality control manager where they are needed most – right on the assembly area.
+The Scout screw counter from Mountz Inc. verifies that all fasteners have been installed and seated properly.
+The screw counter takes the control of the assembly process out of the operator’s hands.

-Designed to detect cross-threading, omissions, unfinished rundowns and cycle completes, the Scout ensures the assembly process is done correctly the first time.
-The Scout operates jointly with Mountz electric screwdrivers and STC30 or STC40 power supply.
+Designed to detect cross-threading, omissions, unfinished rundowns and cycle incompletes, the Scout ensures the assembly process is done correctly the first time.
+The Scout operates jointly with Mountz electric screwdrivers and power supplies.
 With four ports on the side of the Scout, a maximum of four screwdrivers can share one program with the unit.
-The Scout features the ability to 'learn' the characteristics of not only the power tool but also that of the application that it is being used on.
+The Scout features the ability to ‘learn’ the characteristics of not only the power tool but also that of the application that it is being used on.
 This allows the Scout to distinguish between a fastener that was properly seated and one that was either stripped or cross-threaded.

 The Scout can be either programmed by the PC software or manually through the keypad.
 The unit gives the operator audible and visual indications that the assembly has been completed or if it has been rejected.
 If a fastening error is detected, the Scout alerts the operator with a buzzer sound and displays a red light indicating a screw fastening error.
 The unit displays the type fastening error that occurred on its screen.